nomssi/llm_client/README.md

 # ABAP LLM Client

 ## Release Status
-**BETA** - Expect bugs outside of the current test scope --> properly test before product use.
+**BETA** - Expect bugs outside of the current test scope --> properly test before production use.
 Breaking changes are possible but will be documented.

 ## Documentation
 See [Overview](docs/Overview.md) in docs folder.